The Eyewitness With No Eyes: We Didn’t See THAT Coming!

 What’s significant about this passage is the fact that He was recognized by the spirit who possessed a man in the Capernaum synagogue.
 This spirit called him by name and identified him as “the Holy One of God!”
 Jesus told Pilate in John 18:36 that He came to usher in a spiritual kingdom, not an earthly one.
 If that statement was true, I guess it makes sense that a spirit would recognize a spiritual king and know about who he was.
 You may not acknowledge a spirit world, but I’ll tell you this: the spirit world acknowledges you.

 How often have you seen evil in our world that seems beyond human comprehension?
-(Think: Hamas attacks, mass murderers, senseless shootings…) If there is no evil spirit at work, why are there those who worship Satan or practice dark rituals?
+(Think: Hamas attacks, mass murderers, senseless shootings…) If there is no evil spirit at work, why are there those who actually worship Satan or practice dark rituals?
 We often hear people refer to humanity as if it is above such things, but we hear about them every day.
 What motivates them?
 What malevolent spirit inspires them, if it is not humanity itself?

 Second, look at the evidence of evil taking place somewhere every day.
 I don’t think most of us even begin to know about places that Satan and his minions touch our world, but I bet you’ve seen evidence of it.
 Surely we can look around our world and see inhumanity because that’s exactly what it is.
-Humans act “inhuman”, motivated by forces beyond themselves.
-Consequently they achieve levels of evil that the average person doesn’t even begin to think of.
+Humans act “inhuman”, motivated and influenced by forces beyond themselves.
+Consequently, they achieve levels of evil that the average person doesn’t even begin to think of.
 I live in a civilized, modern nation, and yet I have seen two occurrences of people afflicted by something that seemed beyond them, that caused them to say and do startling things… What (or who) caused them to act in a way you never could have imagined?

 I’m sure that onlookers in the synagogue at Capernaum (who had certainly seen the possessed man before) had to be asking themselves a different question: “Who was this man who taught with authority and was known by name to even the spirit world?”
 Do you ever wonder about that yourself?
 It’s a great question—read a few snapshots about Jesus this week and answer it for yourself.